Importance of Water Conservation in Agriculture Now and Into The Future

 Water is the foundation of both life and livelihoods.
 It is crucial to any sustainable development practices.
-Despite the looming threat that it poses, many often overlook water insecurity and the potential risk that comes with it.
+Despite the looming threat that it poses, water insecurity and the risk that comes with it can often be overlooked.
 Water stress, and its impact on water security, occurs when demand exceeds the available supply.
 Understanding water risk and the importance of water conservation in agriculture is fundamental to ensuring a balance of sustainability and profitability.

-Various environmental factors will impact the world’s water supply as we currently know it, from smaller climatological shifts to macro-scale weather events.
+Various environmental factors will impact the world’s water supply, from smaller climatological shifts to macro-scale weather events.
 This impact on global supplies may lead to disruptions in availability and directly impact production across a vast array of industries.
 Climate change is set to disrupt rainfall, raise sea-levels, increase fire probability, and affect runoff patterns, which will dramatically alter accessibility to freshwater globally.
 Additionally, factors such as pollution, wetland development, and other forms of ecological disruption will accelerate these changes, exacerbating water security risks rapidly.

 Without proper attention and intervention, water insecurity will have unprecedented societal and economic impacts.
-New approaches to the way we manage water consumption and mitigate climate are vital to help reduce the impact of these changes and associated disruptions.
-Still, a lack of concerted attention by policy-makers and the general public alike are actively delaying necessary action.
+New approaches to water management and climate mitigation are vital to helping reduce the impact of these changes and associated disruptions.

 Water Security and Risk